- Assistant Professor

 Networking meetings Nov.
 22 in Fort Macleod, Nov.
 29 2011 & Mar.
 13, 2012 in Lethbridge.
 Final Report Submitted - May 2012

-Research InterestsSharon's research focuses on health equity/inequity, social inclusion/exclusion, poverty, community development, health promotion, public/population health, social justice, social support, and critical socioecological models of health.
-Sharon has experience with the following research methods: critical ethnography, mixed measurement, exploratory descriptive, and cohort studies.
+Research InterestsSharon's research focuses on health equity/inequity, cultural safety, cost-effectiveness, social inclusion/exclusion, poverty, community development, health promotion, public/population health, social justice, social support, and critical socioecological models of health.
+Sharon has experience with the following research methods: critical ethnography, mixed methods, exploratory descriptive, and cohort studies.

 |Title||Grant Agency||Completion Date|